 IBER Request for Certification, Training, and Instrument Use

-The Institute for Bioengineering Research Center (IBER) Laboratories has a large variety of research equipment that is available for use by faculty, staff, and students.
-The clients wanting to use this equipment should contact the individuals listed below.
-Special scheduling arrangements can often be made to fit unique circumstances.
+The Institute for Bioengineering Research Center (IBER) Laboratories has a diverse array of research equipment that is available for use by faculty, staff, and students.
+Clients who want to use this equipment should contact Dr. Charles Ye at email@example.com or Phone: 785-864-1746.

-The instruments at IBER are used for both research and teaching.
-To inquire about training in the Institute for Bioengineering Research Laboratories, complete the Request for Certification and Training.
+The instrumentation within the Institute for Bioengineering Research Laboratories is used for both research and teaching.
+To inquire about training on specific instrumentation, complete the Request for Certification and Training.
 Once the information on this form is verified, training sessions will be set up with a designated IBER staff member.
-A completed Request for Certification and Training form must be on file for anyone working in the institute.
+A completed Request for Certification and Training form must be on file for anyone working in the Institute.
 Once trained personnel are granted permission to use a facility, the following guidelines must be strictly adhered to:

 - Users must sign in using the equipment logbook.
 The experiment, sample type, time in and time out, and any problems should be recorded.